 An invitation to bid is designed to ensure fair and open competition.
 It eliminates the ability of the contracting agency to influence the bidding and evaluation process.

 The typical process includes a public invitation for bids posted by the contracting entity.
 The invitation should leave ample time to submit bids before the deadline expires.
 Submissions are then sent in sealed envelopes and opened at a predetermined time and place.
 Once opened, the bids will be made public, evaluated by the contracting entity and awarded based on the lowest price.

 There is another form of sealed bidding which involves a “two-envelope” system.
 Bids are submitted in the same fashion.
 However, instead of all the bidding information in one envelope, it is split into two: one envelope containing all the technical information, and the second containing all the financial information.
 The technical information is evaluated and ranked, before opening the financial bid estimates.
-This is a form of prequalification.
 Those that don’t pass muster under the technical requirements are weeded out before considering the price.

 Requests for Proposals (RFPs)

 A Request for Proposals (RFP) is commonly used for larger/complex projects that may need some modification or developmental work.
 This process begins with the publication of a request for proposals.

 The RFP will outline the agency’s requirements and all the significant factors that will be taken into consideration when evaluating the proposals.
 The contracting agency may even invite prospective bidders to a pre-bid conference to gather more information.